 Day 3: Cantho - Longxuyen

 After having breakfast at the hotel.
-We leave for the floating houses on upper Mekong river by boat where we can see plenty of catfishes, red snappers… breeding under right their houses.
+We leave for the floating houses on the upper Mekong river by boat where we can see plenty of catfishes, and red snappers… breeding under right their houses.
 What is an amazing life!
-Then keep boating to visit the Cham village with about 12.000 people who those are weaving sarongs, hats…by hands as keeping their ancestral tradition.
-Walk to the mosques that Muslims pray and teach Cham kids in Arabic for a while.
+Then keep boating to visit the Cham village with about 12.000 people who those are weaving sarongs, and hats…by hand as keeping their ancestral tradition.
+Walk to the mosques where Muslims pray and teach Cham kids in Arabic for a while.
 Cruising back to the Van for cycling to Ha Tien.

 Day 6: Ha Tien- Kampot (Farewell Vietnam, Hello Cambodia)

 This morning you bid farewell to Vietnam as you cycle the short distance to the border crossing with Cambodia.
 Your introduction to Cambodia will be cycling along quiet coastal dirt roads passing through salt flats and small villages.
 Your first port of call will be the coastal resort of Kep which is now undergoing a revival after years of neglect.
-You will have lunch here and perhaps try the tasty seafood the area is renown for.
-After lunch you spin the final 35km to Kampot.
-The town has an undeniable charm, being a sleepy, quaint place with a relaxed ambience and friendly locals, the streets are quiet and there is a lot of French colonial and Chinese influenced architecture still surviving, and it all that wasn’t enough there is a wonderful riverfront where you will experience possibly the most beautiful sunset in Cambodia as the sun slips down behind the nearby mountains
+You will have lunch here and perhaps try the tasty seafood the area is renowned for.
+After lunch, you spin the final 35km to Kampot.
+The town has an undeniable charm, being a sleepy, quaint place with a relaxed ambiance and friendly locals, the streets are quiet and there is a lot of French colonials and Chinese-influenced architecture still surviving, and it all that wasn’t enough there is a wonderful riverfront where you will experience possibly the most beautiful sunset in Cambodia as the sun slips down behind the nearby mountains

 Day 7: Kampot -TaKeo (85km)